-The BSc (Hons) Quantity Surveying and Commercial Management course is one of five pathways in the Construction Studies Programme, which is managed by a Programme the Department of Property & Construction, one of four departments in the Faculty of
+The BSc (Hons) Building Engineering course is one of five pathways in the Construction Studies Programme, which is managed by a Programme Leader.
+Additionally there is a course leader specifically for the Building Engineering pathway.
+The Construction Studies Programme is located within the Department of Property & Construction, one of four departments in the Faculty of Architecture and the Built Environment, at the Marylebone site.